 Former Germany coach Berti Vogts

-local side Ruch Chorzow, at a meeting on June 27.
+in charge of local side Ruch Chorzow, at a meeting on June 27.

 Poland finished last in Group A with two points after draws

 with Greece and Russia before losing the decisive final match

 The 65-year-old Vogts, currently coach of Azerbaijan, won

 the 1974 World Cup with West Germany as a player before guiding

 He has also coached Kuwait, Scotland and Nigeria.